AdobeDocs/campaign.en/help/v8/config/external-accounts.md

     Use the **[!UICONTROL Web Analytics (Adobe Analytics)]** external account to configure data transfer from Adobe Analytics to Adobe Campaign.

-    :bulb: Learn more about Adobe Campaign - Adobe Analytics integration in [this page](../connect/ac-aa.md).
+    [!DNL :bulb:] Learn more about Adobe Campaign - Adobe Analytics integration in [this page](../connect/ac-aa.md).

     :speech_balloon: As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to integrate Adobe Analytics with Campaign.